-One suggestion you may come across is placing your weather station on your roof, or your chimney if you don’t use your fireplace.
+One suggestion you may come across is placing your climate station on your roof, or your chimney if you don’t use your fireplace.
 This location actually causes a bit of back and forth from experts on whether or not it’s ideal.
 Placing it on the roof means it will be getting direct sunlight and zero shade, which can obviously affect the accuracy of the thermometer.
 At the same time, the roof is a great place for measuring wind speed and direction.

 Another pro in mounting it on your roof is the fact that there won't be any obstructions, nor will it be in the way in your yard.
-If you are going to mount the weather station on your roof, it is recommended that you place it at least five feet above the roof line so that the readings are as accurate as possible.
+If you are going to mount the climate station on your roof, it is recommended that you place it at least five feet above the roof line so that the readings are as accurate as possible.

-Is Your Weather Station Cabled or Wireless?
+Is Your Station Cabled or Wireless?

 As you work on figuring out that perfect location, you will also need to take into account whether it is cabled and therefore needs to be near an outlet, or whether it is wireless, thereby giving you more flexibility and freedom.

-The typical sensors that you will find on a personal weather station are the rain gauge, hygrometer, thermometer, and anemometer, so you will need to take them all into consideration.
+The typical sensors that you will find on a personal station are the rain gauge, hygrometer, thermometer, and anemometer, so you will need to take them all into consideration.

-By using these tips, you’ll be able to find that perfect location to install your personal weather station, ensuring that the data you get is accurate and reliable.
+By using these tips, you’ll be able to find that perfect location to install your personal station, ensuring that the data you get is accurate and reliable.